keptt/FlaskReactSurveyApp/README.md

 Admin adds survey by clicking "Add Survey" button.

-There admin adds initial general like survey name and descriotion and also creates a list of questions assigned to the current survey.
+There admin adds general information like survey name and descriotion and also creates a list of questions assigned to the current survey.

 Then clicks "Confirm & Continue" button.